brycedrennan/imaginAIry/README.md

 </p>

 ### Rushed release of Stable Diffusion Video!
-Works with Nvidia 3090 or 4090.
+Works with Nvidia GPUs.
 Does not work on Mac or CPU.

-Other GPUs not tested.
+On windows you'll need to install torch 2.0 first via https://pytorch.org/get-started/locally/
 ```text
 Usage: aimg videogen [OPTIONS]